mycase/chulie/README.md

 - **queue**: [required] Queue related configurations.
     - **url**: [required] SQS queue URL
     - **longPollingTImeSeconds**: [optional] `sokoban` use SQS's build-in long-polling mechanism to poll messages if not enough messages are immediate available in the queue.
-This options tells SQS how long to wait for messages before given up.
+This options tells SQS how long to wait for messages before giving up.
 Default to 5 seconds.
 See [here](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).

     - **maxFetchingDelaySeconds**: [optional] When the queue processor failed to receive messages for the queue, it will retry with Fibonacci backoff.
 This option specifies the maximum delay on retry.
 Default to 60 seconds.